- Blood for Molasses: A Mississippi Massacre (2010)

 The Lawmaker, published in 2009, was reviewed very favorably by Sid Salter, Perspective Editor of Jackson’s the Clarion-Ledger.
 Salter says, “Ward’s tale of corrupt lawmakers is compelling.”
-Using real-life events, Ward embellishes them with fictitious scenarios that he believes will be enjoyed by readers who are interested in legal thrillers, crime, and politics told from the perspective of a seasoned, retired senior law enforcement officer.
 The Lawmaker‘s protagonist is Oxford attorney and freshman state legislator Wayne Lott, the son of a lawman who is gravely wounded in a mob-style hit while he is investigating the state’s gaming industry.
 In the book, a lobbyist blackmails Wayne Lott.

-According to Rick Ward, his next book (not yet published) takes The Lawmaker’s young lawyer Wayne Lott to new heights of maturity and real world corruption, multi-national drug dealing, kidnapping and murder.
+According to Rick Ward, in Bloodstained Justice, young lawyer Wayne Lott is taken to new heights of maturity and real world corruption, multi-national drug dealing, kidnapping and murder.
 The prime suspect is someone he holds in the highest esteem.